 She defines mindfulness as “the practice of taking a deep breath and coming into the present moment.
-The present moment is where you can access awareness, balance, and calm.”
-To learn more, listen to her Thriving Mindfully podcast series.
+The present moment is where you can access awareness, balance, and calm.
+Mindfulness is the gateway to who we truly are.”

 During her first career reinvention from young lawyer to public finance manager in D.C. government, she met and fell in love with mindfulness meditation and learned to use it as a stress management tool.
 It quickly became an essential part of her life as she embraced the changes she encountered in her chameleon career in investment banking, digital communications, and nonprofit management.

 Today, it shows up in her art, books, Reiki practice, scarf collection, and yoga teaching.
 She incorporates it in her Mindful Cup of Tea Facebook group, podcasts, speaking engagements, workshops, and videos.
-It is embedded in everything she does as the Director of Digital Policy and Engagement at the Multicultural Media, Telecom and Internet Council and with clients to develop and implement social media strategies that tell stories about their mission and work, build and engage online communities, promote causes and events, and conduct outreach.
+It is embedded in everything she does as the Director of Digital Policy and Engagement at the Multicultural Media, Telecom and Internet Council and with clients to develop social media strategies that tell stories about their mission and work, build and engage online communities, promote causes and events, and conduct outreach.